 - Secondary (a.k.a. backup) GPT data

 The main difference between MBR and GPT is that MBR has some limitations for modern usage.
-Namely, MBR can only handle four primary partitions and 2TB of HDD space.
+Namely, MBR can only handle four primary partitions and 2TB of drive space.
 GPT has no partition limit, so you can have ten partitions if you want and up to 9400000000 TB of SSD/HDD space.

 Another difference is MBR stores all information in one place, which could get corrupted and fail.
-GPT writes information in several drive areas and includes a secondary backup GPT Table for recovery if the first one gets corrupted or fails.
+GPT writes information in several drive areas and includes a secondary backup GPT Table for recovery if the first one gets corrupted.

 Other than the differences between MBR and GPT mentioned above, GPT can use newer device technologies, and it’s compatible with BIOS/MBR functions for backward compatibility of older, non-UEFI devices.
 Lastly, bootup is usually faster with GPT and UEFI.